 Sherbert was surrendered to SNAFU Rescue via breeder release.
 His breeder wanted him to be placed in a loving pet home to be spoiled and live out his life as a cherished pet!

 Sherbert (or Sherbert William, as his foster family calls him) is a happy, sweet and snuggly boy who loves anyone and everyone.
 You wouldn't really know anything was wrong with him until a vet listened to his little heart during a physical examination.
 He was diagnosed with a grade 4 heart murmur so was surrendered to SNAFU Rescue for help in finding a wonderful home for him despite the fact that his heart may need some extra monitoring by a cardiologist throughout his lifetime.
-Due to his severe heart conditions (explained in more detail below), Sherbert needs a calm and structured household to call his own.
+Due to his heart conditions (explained in more detail below), Sherbert needs a calm and structured household to call his own.
 As a member of his family, Sherbert would be known as the BEST snuggle bunny of all time.
 His greatest desire is to be right next to his people and follow them around during their daily activities (as long as they are not too strenuous)!
 Sherbert loves to be outside, especially when it’s sunny and warm so he can bask in the sunlight.
-While Sherbert longs to go on walks, his heart conditions prevent him from walking both long, and short, distances.
+While Sherbert loves to go on walks, his heart conditions prevent him from walking both long, and short, distances.
 Even going out to the bathroom can become a strenuous activity if he gets too rambunctious when going out.
 Sherbert is a great traveler and loves car rides!
 If the car has heated seats like his foster families does, he will curl up and fall asleep for the entire ride.
 As for other family members, Sherbert does very well with kittens and cats.
 Dog brothers and/or sisters could potentially pose a challenge for him as he cannot participate in rambunctious play.
 He currently lives with a 1 year old American Bully sister and a 14y Springer Spaniel sister.
 They LOVE to play and Sherbert LOVES to play with them, but his foster family has to monitor them closely and limit their play once it becomes too much for him.
 A home with older, less playful dogs with a calm temperament would be the best home for Sherbert!
 Kids are no problem for Sherbert as long as they are gentle with him and understand his limitations.
-As with all dogs, he should always supervised when he is around kids, to make sure both he and they are kept safe.
+As with all dogs, he should always supervised when he is around kids and other pets, to make sure both he and they are kept safe.

 Please see these below links for more information on Atrial Septal Defect (ASD):